hardin47/website/Math58/Notes/03-InfCat.md

 ## Relative Risk {#rr}

-Previously (e.g., Gender discrimination example, \@ref(ex:gend)) when working with the proportion of success in two separate groups, the proportion of success was subtracted (see also lab 4).
+Previously (e.g., Gender discrimination example, section \@ref(randtest)) when working with the proportion of success in two separate groups, the proportion of success was subtracted (see also lab 4).
 Next week, differences in proportions will be revisited, see section \@ref(diffprop).
 First up, the new statistic of interest will be relative risk, followed by odds ratios.

 In particular, interest is in the ratio of probabilities.
 [Note: the decision to measure a ratio instead of a difference comes with trying to model the particular research question at hand.
 There is nothing inherently better about ratios versus differences.
 It is, however, often easier to think about how a small probability changes if it is done as a ratio instead of a difference.]

+@ims do not discuss relative risk and odds ratios.  @iscam, however, provide quite a bit of detail about the concepts in Investigations 3.9, 3.10, 3.11.

 $$\mbox{Relative Risk (RR)} = \frac{\mbox{proportion of successes in group 1}}{\mbox{proportion of successes in group 2}}$$